andrewfrueh/PowderOfLife/README.md

 ## How do I contribute code?

 You can't.
 All pull requests will be ignored.
+Unfortunately, GitHub does not currently allow us to disable PRs.
+See [Dear GitHub #84](https://github.com/dear-github/dear-github/issues/84) and quietly fume...

 However, issues and feature requests are fine.
 And of course, per the license, you are welcome to modify and further distribute this software.